 Word Origin and History for yelper n.

 gielp "boasting," from source of yelp (v.).
-Meaning "quick, sharp bark or cry" is attested from c.1500.
+Meaning "quick, sharp bark or cry" is attested from c.1500. v.

 gelpan (Anglian), gielpan (West Saxon) "to boast," from Proto-Germanic *gelpanan (cf. Old Saxon galpon, Old Norse gjalpa "to yelp," Old Norse gjalp "boasting," Old High German gelph "outcry"), from PIE root *ghel- "to cry out" (see yell).
 Related: Yelped; yelping.